ntnhut/LeetSolve/docs/source/Dynamic_Programming/05_DP_368_Largest_Divisible_Subset.md

 ### Code explanation

-This solution aims to find the largest divisible subset of a given vector of integers.
-It utilizes dynamic programming and recursive functions to efficiently identify and store the largest divisible subsets.
+This solution utilizes dynamic programming and recursive functions to efficiently identify and store the largest divisible subsets.

 Here's how the code works: